Hotel Mumbai: Plot

 Against Oberoi's advice, Zahra and Vasili, along with several other guests, decide to leave the lounge to escape, but Zahra and Vasili are caught and taken hostage along with David, while the others are killed in their attempt to escape.

 While guarding the hostages, Imran contacts his family members, and reveals that the terrorists left to attack Mumbai under the guise of military training.
 He also discovers that while the Bull had promised to pay the families of the terrorists, they have yet to receive any money from him.

 Eventually, the NSG arrive, and the Bull orders the terrorists to burn the hotel down.
 The terrorists leave Imran to guard the hostages, and the Bull orders Imran to kill them.
-Imran shoots both David and Vasili, but spares Zahra when she begins reciting a Muslim prayer, allowing her to untie herself and escape.
+Imran shoots both David and Vasili, but spares Zahra against the Bull's orders when she begins reciting a Muslim prayer, allowing her to untie herself and escape.

 Arjun regroups with Oberoi and evacuates the remaining guests, encountering Sally and Cameron in the process.
 The NSG kill the remaining terrorists, and Zahra is evacuated by an aerial work platform before reuniting with Sally and Cameron.
 After the hotel is secured, Arjun returns home to his wife and daughter.

-A closing script reveals that those responsible for the attack remain free to this day, but the hotel was repaired and parts reopened within months of the event.
-The final scenes show a memorial to the staff and guests, and footage of the grand reopening of the hotel.
+A closing script reveals that all of the perpetrators of the attack were killed by the police, committed suicide or were taken in, but those responsible for the attack remained free.
+The hotel was repaired and parts reopened within months of the event.
+The final scenes show a real-life memorial to the staff and guests, and footage of the grand reopening of the hotel.